 “Whisk’s integration with Family Hub’s ViewInside is aimed at helping users creatively solve the problem of waste food,” a spokesperson for Samsung told Digital Trends.
 “The average person wastes 238 pounds of food annually, making up 21% of the food they buy.
 Whisk’s Food A.I. understands what’s in your fridge and recommends recipes to use those ingredients up before they go bad.”

 That’s not all Whisk’s tech can do, either.
 Samsung has also created apps for iOS and Android, plus a Chrome web extension, which can help users better plan and shop for meals by turning saved recipes into collaborative shopping lists.
 Let’s say, for instance, that a working couple takes turns cooking dinner during the week for themselves and their kids.
 Both partners sign up to Whisk and have a shared shopping list.
 Both can add items to the list throughout the week.
-This could be either based on recipes, which can be pulled off the internet, or just by noticing that certain items are running out.
+This could be either based on

 The Family Hub fridge, meanwhile, will automatically recognize leftover ingredients and show a list of recipe recommendations to cook with the leftover ingredients, which are expiring soonest.
 Smart, right?